• 10.00am - 5.30pm

 Proposals

-Kruger also demanded that Britain drop its claim to rule the SAR and allow external arbitration of other unresolved disputes between the two governments.
-Confident that the Boers would be quickly defeated, Chamberlain rejected Kruger's proposals.
+The following year, Kruger offered an extension of the franchise to the Uitlanders in return for British agreement not to interfere in the SAR's internal affairs.
+He also demanded that Britain drop its claim to rule the SAR and allow external arbitration of other unresolved disputes between the two governments.
+However, Chamberlain rejected Kruger's proposals, confident that the Boers could be quickly defeated.

 Members of a Boer commando, c1899